Jammicus/Miscellaneous/Book_Summaries/DontMakeMeThink.md

 * Things you can do to make the user see and understand as much as they need to know, and what you want them to know as possible:
 	* Take advantage of conventions
-	* Create effective visual hierachies
+	* Create effective visual hierarchies
 	* Break pages up into clearly defined areas
 	* Make it obvious what's clickable
 	* Eliminate distractions
 	* Format content to support scanning

-#### Conentions Are Your Friends
+#### Conventions Are Your Friends

 * An easy way to make the user grasp things in a hurry is to use conventions they will see in every day life.
 	* Stop signs for example are universally known
 	* Where things are located on a page, for example logos and home buttons are generally in the top left corner of web pages
 	* How things work, for example, most shopping websites use a shopping cart
 	* How things look, for example, the shopping cart image.

 > Clartity Trumps Consistency

-#### Creating Effective Visual Hierachies.
+#### Creating Effective Visual Hierarchies.

 * This is achieved by portraying the relation ships between things on the page visually.

-* Pages that have clear visual hierachys have three traits:
+* Pages that have clear visual hierarchies have three traits:
 	1. The more import something is, the prominent it is.
-Eg, bold, larger icon, distincitve color
+Eg, bold, larger icon, distinctive color
-	2. Things that are releated locically are related visually.
+	2. Things that are related logically are related visually.
 Think of it as parent-child.
 Eg, text is smaller than the parent.
 	3. Things are "nested" visually to show what's part of what.
 Think of the side menu, they are nested in the menu to show that they are menu items.

 #### Breaking Up Pages Into Clearly Defined Areas

 * This allows the users to decide quickly which areas of the page to focus on and which areas they can safely ignore.

 #### Make It Obvious What's Clickable

 * This is done via visual cues, such as the shape, the location and the formatting.
 * For example, stick to one text color for all links, and that they shape and location identify them as clickable.

 #### Keep The Noise Down To A Dull Roar